155601-Mikey/calcbot/README.md

 # CalcBot - A Discord Calculator Bot

-This is a Discord bot that allows you to perform various mathematical tasks and conversions directly within your server.
+This is a Discord bot that allows you to perform various mathematical tasks and conversions directly within your server and DM's.

 **Features:**